Instructions for use! This

 logs, handing our bags across and forming chains to make our way along.
 We

 scampered up sheer cliffs, then back down.
-(I’m not sure which was scarier, up
+(I’m not sure which was scarier,

-or down.)
-We ran across scree slopes, across washed out trails and dodged rocks
+across scree slopes, across washed out trails and dodged rocks

 that came screaming from above.
-It soon became dark, and we thought that we had
+It soon became dark, and we thought that we

 to hike over a mountain and still had a few hours to go.
-Just as the sun set we
+Just as the sun set

 came back to the trail head and put our head-lamps on and followed the trail,